-issue, since the case under the amended statute was decided exclusively on Establishment Clause grounds.
+the case under the amended statute was decided exclusively on Establishment Clause grounds.
 201 F. Supp.
 815.

 What our Constitution indispensably protects is the freedom of each of us, be he Jew or Agnostic, Christian or Atheist, Buddhist or Freethinker, to believe or disbelieve, to worship or not worship, to pray or keep silent, according to his own conscience, uncoerced and unrestrained by government.
-It is conceivable that these school boards, or even all school boards, might eventually find it impossible to administer a system of religious exercises during school hours in such a way as completely to free from any kind of official coercion those who do not affirmatively want to participate.
+It is conceivable that these school boards, or even all school boards, might eventually find it impossible to administer a system of religious exercises during school hours in such a way as to meet this constitutional standard-in such a way as completely to free from any kind of official coercion those who do not affirmatively want to participate.
 But I think we must not assume that school boards so lack the qualities of inventiveness and good will as to make impossible the achievement of that goal.